vspeed21/vspeed21/README.md

 - 👀 I’m interested in learning more about front-end web development
 - 🌱 I’m currently learning JavaScript y Tailwindcss
 - 💞️ I am looking to collaborate on a project that improves my skills as a front-end web developer
-- 📫 How to reach me: ig: victort_21_
+- 📫 How to reach me: email vtorresquintanilla0206@gmail.com

 <!---
 vspeed21/vspeed21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.